immerfroehlich/audio-juicer/README.md

 - [ ] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
 - [ ] Add support for Multi-CD releases.
 Ask the user to select the right CD.
 (Is automation possible?)
 - [ ] The pregap track dialog is not asking any question, but the answers are yes and no. Add the question.
 After clicking yes the process doesn't stop - Fix it.
+- [ ] ???
+Use different naming schemes for different kinds of releases - album (e.g. single artist release), compilation (e.g. Bravo Hits), interpreted music (e.g. classical music), audio books
+    - [ ] Select the kind of release before ripping.
+- [ ] Track numbers will currently not be displayed correctly in the main view table - Fix it.
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
 - [x] Selection of cdrom device